-Medical insurance and health coverage are important topics for all new students – whether you’re coming to UBC from another province or territory, or from across the globe.
-As a UBC student, you must have both basic and extended health insurance coverage over the course of your studies.
-Here’s a quick look at what steps you need to take (if any).
+Medical insurance and health coverage are important topics for all new students – whether you’re coming from another province or territory, or from across the globe.
+As a UBC student, you must have both basic and extended health insurance coverage.
+Here’s a quick look at what steps you need to take.

 How do I get basic health insurance?

 If you’re a resident of BC and currently covered by MSP, no action is required on your part.

 If you’re a Canadian student with a health plan in another province or territory, you do not need to switch to BC MSP.
 You’ll be covered by the health plan in your home province or territory as long as you remain a student.
 If you choose to switch to MSP, you’ll need to apply.

 If you’re a Canadian citizen or permanent resident of Canada coming to Canada after living abroad, you may already have health coverage in BC or another Canadian province or territory.
 If you don’t, you’ll need to apply for MSP and make arrangements to join the Global Campus Health Plan or another private temporary insurance plan for the first three-month period before your MSP coverage takes effect.